mawyss/scion/doc/protocols/scion-header.rst

             \times \text{q}
     \end{align}

-TsRel has a precision of :math:`\text{20 \mu s}` and covers almost one day.
+TsRel has a precision of :math:`\text{21 \mu s}` and covers at least
+one day (1 day and 63 minutes).
 When sending packets at high speeds (more than one packet every :math:`\text{20 \mu s}`) or when using multiple cores, collisions may occur in TsRel.
 To solve this problem, the source further identifies the packet using PckId.

 PckId
   A 4-byte identifier that allows to distinguish two packets with